lenaso99/NNProject/README.md

 * <i>task2.py</i>: python program that will unify all above programs

 ## General Information
 This project creates a classifier by using BERT-embeddings.
 We compare the performance of the two classifying algorithms CNN and LSTM.
+Currently, the code is divided into multiple sub-programs, as mentioned below.
+Later, however, it is planned that everything will be unified in `task2.py`, so that the user only has to run one line of code to execute the whole project.

 ## Data Preprocessing
 Done using the file `data_preprocessing.py`.
 After opening the command line, move to the directory containing the program `data_preprocessing.py`.
 Into the command line, enter